 English dominates the economic market

-This is almost obvious, but it is the English language that is the most essential on the Vietnamese economic scene.
+This is almost obvious, but it is the English language that is the most essential to the Vietnamese economic scene.
 With more than 6% of GDP growth in 2017 and almost 10% in its major cities, Vietnam is establishing itself as a dynamic country and as one of the world champions of employment and trade.
 Hence the growing interest of Anglo-Saxon firms which are easily established there.
 Hanoi and Ho Chi Minh rank respectively 3rd and 8th in the ranking of the most economically dynamic cities, and Vietnam is the 2nd country where expatriates encounter the most success and satisfaction in their professional careers.
 In that context, finding a good job and starting a professional activity in Vietnam can’t go without speaking English.

 It is therefore not surprising that the Vietnamese youth favor learning English.
-In the job market, it’s even an imponderable.
+In the job market, it’s even imponderable.
 Especially in the business sector.
-The digital economy is a perfect example of this, since more and more companies working in digital are setting up in Vietnam and favoring the use of English.
-In big cities, you will therefore not find it difficult to make yourself understood in places of entertainment and in tourist centers if you master English.
+The digital economy is a perfect example of this since more and more companies working in digital are setting up in Vietnam and favoring the use of English.
+In big cities, you will therefore not find it difficult to make yourself understood in places of entertainment and tourist centers if you master English.
 But it is also a must for your job interviews and even for your professional meetings.

 It is also quite possible to learn English once settled in Vietnam.
 L’Atelier An Phu offers English lessons adapted to your practice.
 So whether you are looking to get started on the Vietnamese market or simply practice English for private use, you will find courses that can meet your demands.

-Finally, what separates English from the other languages is its simplicity.
+Finally, what separates English from other languages is its simplicity.
 Considered easier than French by the Vietnamese, the success of Shakespeare’s language is also due to its dominance in the cultural field.
-The presence of TV series and its impact on pop culture contributes to the westernization of Vietnamese youth.
+The presence of TV series and their impact on pop culture contributes to the westernization of Vietnamese youth.
 The presence of English media is also an important point since these media participate in the national and international influence of foreign companies established in Vietnam.
 It is therefore common to have to give interviews in English.

 What about the other languages?

-Certainly, for daily use French and English remain the main western languages spoken in Vietnam.
+Certainly, for daily use, French and English remain the main western languages spoken in Vietnam.
 But they are not the only ones.
 Thanks to its economic development, Vietnamese youth also travel more, whether to pursue university studies abroad or simply for leisure.

 Also, the links that united young Vietnam to the Soviet Union made Russian a language spoken by a certain Vietnamese elite.
 Until the 1990s, it was not uncommon for young Vietnamese to travel to the countries of the Soviet world.
-These ties, which were part of a strategy of rapprochement and of cultural and economic influence, have today been replaced by a strategy of economic modernization which therefore favors European destinations but also Australia, the United States and Canada!
+These ties, which were part of a strategy of rapprochement and cultural and economic influence, have today been replaced by a strategy of economic modernization which therefore favors European destinations but also Australia, the United States, and Canada!

-L’Atelier An Phu offers language lessons to perfect your mastery of French, to introduce you to Vietnamese for example, but also to learn new languages such as Russian, Arabic, Spanish.
+L’Atelier An Phu offers language lessons to perfect your mastery of French, to introduce you to Vietnamese for example, but also to learn new languages such as Russian, Arabic, and Spanish.